 Last week I had a conversation with someone who said if they could only have one protein the rest of their life it would be chicken…I was like really?
 Chicken?
 It’s not what would have instantly popped in my mind BUT she made a great case for it stating just how versatile it is, and how hard it would be to get bored with it.
 I get it!

-You can make Grilled Chili Lime Chicken Skewers as mild or as spicy as you like.
+You can make your Grilled Chili Lime Chicken Skewers as mild or as spicy as you like.

 The great thing about this recipe is that it doesn’t take much to prepare it and it cooks up quick.
 Leftovers can be enjoyed cold or reheated.
 I like to make chicken salad from the leftovers.
 It’s so yummy to make chicken salad from various leftover chicken flavor profiles like BBQ, spicy, Cajun, etc. Each type lends an interesting twist standard chicken salad.
 I always make extra chicken just for that reason!